netlify/next-runtime/CONTRIBUTING.md

 ## How to make a minimal reproduction

-A reproducible test case is a small Next.js site built to demonstrate a problem - often this problem is caused by a bug in Next.js, next-runtime or user code.
+A reproducible test case is a small Next.js site built to demonstrate a problem - often this problem is caused by a bug in Next.js, @opennextjs/netlify or user code.
 Your reproducible test case should contain the bare minimum features needed to clearly demonstrate the bug.

 Steps to create a reproducible test case: